 When it comes to the most basic functions of telling time, everything seems to be almost perfect: the three Arabic numerals are huge, as are the nine block-shaped hour markers.
 The hands are wide enough and feature a shade of olive color that looks quite contrast over the dark grey background of the dial.
 The LED backlighting, too, is bright enough to make the whole display easily readable at night.

-On the other hand, when you start going deeper sifting through more advanced functions of the timekeeper, things start getting more complicated: if this is your first electronic “multi-tool” you will probably be royally overwhelmed trying to use it right out of the box.
+On the other hand, when you start going deeper sifting through more advanced functions of the timekeeper, things start getting more complicated: if this is your first electronic “multi-tool” you will be royally overwhelmed trying to use it right out of the box.
 Still, that’s something to be expected when you get yourself a wristwatch that has a whole page of its manual devoted just to list all of its available functions.

 Yes, like many other members of their Pro Trek family, the watch will actually force you to read the freaking manual before you are ready to use it to its full potential.

 Still, I must admit that I am surprised how (relatively) clean the timepiece’s dial is.
 While Casio’s design team often finds itself unable to stop making the watch more and more ‘beautiful’ by adding a detail after painful detail and layer after unnecessary layer to the small dial opening, this member of Pro Trek collection looks remarkably clean.
-Some of the elements are still exaggerated and you may find the military style numerals totally superfluous in the context of a lifestyle watch, but the lack of chrome-plated plastics and faux guilloche motifs stamped on the dial leaves a very good impression making the watch look a lot more balanced and, well, to the point.
+Some of the elements are still exaggerated and you may find the military style numerals totally superfluous in the context of a lifestyle watch, but the lack of chrome-plated plastics and faux guilloche motifs stamped on the dial leaves good impression making the watch look a lot more balanced and, well, to the point.